Interviews: Ask Lithium-Ion Battery Inventor John Goodenough a Question

 I sure hope so.
 This page makes me cringe.

 Ready for mass production?
-(Score:3)
+(Score:5, Interesting)

 There are several innovative ideas for better batteries that never make it to market.
 The problem is that you can make a few by hand in the lab, but production of useful numbers does not scale well at all or it scales, but is horrible expensive.